simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

 `R` toggles real mode, in which [virtual postings](/journal.html#virtual-postings) are ignored.

-`E` toggles nonzero mode, in which only accounts with nonzero balances are shown (hledger-ui shows zero items by default, unlike command-line hledger).
+`Z` toggles nonzero mode, in which only accounts with nonzero balances are shown (hledger-ui shows zero items by default, unlike command-line hledger).